xavierholt/recipes/Chocolate Rum Pecan Pie.md

 Mix one pie crust.

-Preheat oven to 475 F. Use this to toast the pecans (about ten minutes).
+Preheat oven to  475 F.  Toast the pecans whie the oven is heating - this should take ten or fifteen minutes.

 Mix the melted butter, corn syrup, brown sugar, eggs, and salt  in a large bowl.
 Stir in the pecans, chocolate chips, and rum.